swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 struct ExecutorJob {
   ...

+  /// Execute a closure, passing it the bounds of the executor private data
-  /// Storage reserved for the executor public var executorPrivate: (UInt, UInt)
+  /// for the job.
+  ///
+  /// Parameters:
+  ///
+  /// - body: The closure to execute.
+  ///
+  /// Returns the result of executing the closure. public func withUnsafeExecutorPrivateData<R>(body: (UnsafeMutableRawBufferPointer) throws -> R) rethrows -> R

   /// Kinds of schedulable jobs.
   @frozen
-  public struct Kind: Sendable {
+  public struct Kind: Sendable, RawRepresentable {
     public typealias RawValue = UInt8

     /// The raw job kind value.